WENN (AM)

 WENN (1320 kHz) is a commercial AM radio station licensed to Birmingham, Alabama.
-It simulcasts the urban contemporary gospel radio format heard on co-owned WAGG.
-It is owned by SummitMedia, which also owns six other Birmingham stations, and all share studios and offices in the Cahaba neighborhood in southeast Birmingham, but is not related to the fictional radio WENN in the American Movie Classics sitcom Remember WENN, which ran from 1996 to 1998.
+It airs a classic hits format and is owned by SummitMedia, which also owns six other Birmingham stations, and all share studios and offices in the Cahaba neighborhood in southeast Birmingham, but is not related to the fictional radio WENN in the American Movie Classics sitcom Remember WENN, which ran from 1996 to 1998.

 By day, WENN broadcasts at 5,000 watts.
 To avoid interfering with other stations on 1320 AM, it reduces power to 111 watts at night.
 The transmitter is in Hopper City on the city's northside.

 History

 WEZB, WENN and WAGG

 The station that now broadcasts at 1320 AM in Birmingham started in 1950 as WEZB, an easy listening music station licensed to Homewood, Alabama.
 When WEZB changed frequencies, moving to 1220 AM in 1959, it was replaced by WENN, playing R&B and black gospel music that targeted Birmingham's African-American community.
 During the turbulent 1960s, the new WENN was one of two stations that served black listeners; the other was WJLD.
 Because of FCC restrictions, WENN was a daytimer, broadcasting only from sunrise until sunset.
 Still, it enjoyed dominance over its main rival, WJLD.
 In 1969, WENN launched an FM companion station on 107.7 FM.
-The new WENN-FM was the first FM station in Birmingham aimed at the listening tastes of the community’s African-American population.
+The new WENN-FM was the first FM station in Birmingham aimed at the listening tastes of the community's African-American population.

 The popularity of FM radio in Birmingham greatly increased during the late 1970s and early 1980s.
 WENN-FM's audience growth in particular led the station management to seek a separate identity for the AM 1320.
 In 1983, the AM station changed its call sign to WAGG, and it became an urban gospel music station.
 This change in programming proved to be successful, and by the end of the 1980s, WAGG was one of the highest-rated AM stations in Birmingham.